Tucson Old Timers (TOTS)

 60-and-over baseball

-Mal leaves his house every Monday, Wednesday and Friday.
+Mal leaves his house every Monday, Wednesday, and Friday.
 His journey isn't far -- just a little over a mile from Udall Park and then a 100-yard walk from the parking lot to the dugout and the home field of the 60-and-over Tucson Old Timers.

 "I'd rather be playing," said the 83-year-old Mal Zwolinski, a former star player and a legendary hitter for the amateur baseball organization, which is just five games away from completing its 53rd season.
 "Back issues have kept me from the game."

-Mal took his last swings back in 2013, but in 2009, at the age of 71, he played in 62 games, batted 188 times, scored 44 runs, collected 99 hits and knocked in 64 runs, which calculates into a hefty .527 batting average.
+Mal took his last swings in 2013, but in 2009, at 71, he played in 62 games, batted 188 times, scored 44 runs, collected 99 hits, and knocked in 64 runs, which calculates to a hefty .527 batting average.

-It's been a tough time for the world...the country...Arizona and Tucson, as the citizens of the world and...an old-timers baseball club, battle through the adversity.
+It's been a tough time for the world...the country...As the world's citizens and...an old-timers baseball club, Arizona and Tucson battle through adversity.

-Mal may be the last name on the roster, but he is the first on the list as a TOTS' legend and the club's No. 1 scorekeeper.
+Mal may be the last name on the roster, but he is the first on the list as a TOTS legend and the club's No. 1 scorekeeper.

 Photo: Mal at work